In November 2023, Amigo started deleting some loans from people’s credit records. it says

 “So far I have been paying – is this a good idea for me?”

-You need to think about two main points.
+You need to think about three main points.

 We know Amigo failed to make good checks on a very large number of loans.
 But what would proper checks have shown?